 Exposure to low salinity flood waters has been limited to two metre depths on reefs south of Great Keppel Island in the Fitzroy region in 2011, and at Snapper Island in 2019.
-In combination these disturbance events contribute strongly to the declines in the coral cover (Lam et al. 2018) and index scores in all regions.
+In combination, these disturbance events contribute strongly to the declines in the coral cover (Lam et al. 2018) and index scores in those areas.

 The maintenance of coral community condition requires that recovery process keep pace with the impact of disturbances.
-For the reef monitoring program, it is important that acute disturbances are identified and quantified primarily to allow the quantification of the resilience of communities to their cumulative impacts.
+For the MMP, it is important that acute disturbances are identified, and quantified, primarily to allow understanding of the resilience of communities to cumulative impacts and then focus on the recovery processes on disturbed reefs.

 The quantification of disturbance is largely based on changes in coral cover as a coral community state.
-Each of the remaining indicator metrics has been formulated to limit responsiveness to acute pressures to focus, as directly as possible, on responses to chronic pressures such as water quality.
+Each of the remaining indicator metrics has been formulated to limit responsiveness to acute pressures to focus, as directly as possible, on responses to chronic pressures, such as water quality.

-The reader must be aware, however, that while the categorisation of both acute and chronic pressures helps to focus on reef recovery processes it is inevitable that acute and chronic pressure will interact.
-In short quantification of acute pressures will include the cumulative response of the identified pressure and any additional sensitivity of the coral community to that pressure as a result of local environmental conditions.
+The reader must be aware, however, that while the categorisation of both acute and chronic pressures helps to focus on reef recovery processes, it is inevitable that acute and chronic pressure interact.
+In short, quantification of acute pressures will include the cumulative response of the identified pressure and any additional sensitivity of the coral community to that pressure because of local environmental conditions.
 Similarly, minor acute pressures that go unnoticed will potentially confound estimates of chronic pressure.